teragrid/dgrid/docs/specification/new-spec/p2p/node.md

 ## New Full Node

 A new node needs a few things to connect to the network:
-- a list of seeds, which can be provided to Tendermint via config file or flags, or hardcoded into the software by in-process apps
+- a list of seeds, which can be provided to teragrid via config file or flags, or hardcoded into the software by in-process apps
 - a `ChainID`, also called `Network` at the p2p layer
 - a recent block height, H, and hash, HASH for the blockchain.

-The values `H` and `HASH` must be received and corroborated by means external to Tendermint, and specific to the user - ie. via the user's trusted social consensus.
+The values `H` and `HASH` must be received and corroborated by means external to teragrid, and specific to the user - ie. via the user's trusted social consensus.
 This requirement to validate `H` and `HASH` out-of-band and via social consensus is the essential difference in security models between Proof-of-Work and Proof-of-Stake blockchains.

-With the above, the node then queries some seeds for peers for its chain, dials those peers, and runs the Tendermint protocols with those it successfully connects to.
+With the above, the node then queries some seeds for peers for its chain, dials those peers, and runs the teragrid protocols with those it successfully connects to.

 When the peer catches up to height H, it ensures the block hash matches HASH.
-If not, Tendermint will exit, and the user must try again - either they are connected to bad peers or their social consensus is invalid.
+If not, teragrid will exit, and the user must try again - either they are connected to bad peers or their social consensus is invalid.

 ## Restarted Full Node